Techartflowio/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-2022-1.md

 ### DepthNormals Pass

 Starting from version 10.0.x, URP can generate a normal texture called `_CameraNormalsTexture`.
 To render to this texture in your custom shader, add a Pass with the name `DepthNormals`.
-For example, see the implementation in `Lit.shader`.
+For an example, check the implementation in `Lit.shader`.

 ### Screen Space Ambient Occlusion (SSAO)